rish106-hub/EmailSpamFilter/README.md

 # Email Spam Filter

-**Email Spam Filter** is a Flask-based web application that uses machine learning to classify messages as **Spam** or **Not Spam**.
+**Email Spam Filter** is a Flask-based web application made using GenAI that uses machine learning to classify messages as **Spam** or **Not Spam**.
 The project features a modern, responsive UI with animations and demonstrates the integration of Flask and machine learning.

 ---